 - Pacific (Easter Island to Tahiti via the Marquesas).

-- South America (Pacific coastline and the Atlantic coast fron Recife south - also a resident naturalist in the Amazon in SE Peru).
+- South America (Exploring the Pacific coastline, and the Atlantic coast fron Recife south) - and over a year spent as a resident naturalist in the Amazon in SE Peru - The Rainforest Realm.

 - Tropical Atlantic (Canaries and the Cape Verdes).